 Just because you’re opening your wallet for web hosting services doesn’t mean you have to fork over much.
 Many top-tier shared hosting plans can be yours for $5 or less per month — with even better bargains that can be found for less than $3 monthly.

 In the world of web hosting, cheap doesn’t mean shoddy.
 Rather, think of it as high value.
-For example, these three hosts below offer beginner-friendly and affordable services that come with all the modern features, around-the-clock support, and top-notch security you’d expect to find at a much higher price than the deals we’ve been able to score for our loyal readers.
-Take a look at our reviews of the best values in web hosting:
+For example, these three hosts below offer beginner-friendly and affordable services that come with all the modern features and top-notch security you’d expect to find at a much higher price.

 - FREE daily or weekly backups